fujie-math/PRISM/README.md

 cd ./generate_data
 ```
 In this folder, there are four Python files, responsible for generating the raw internal states of text in a specified LLM, along with internal states that include a prompt template, for the **True-False** and **LogicStruct** datasets.

 For example:
 ```
 python gen_true_prompt.py
 ```
-Running this code will automatically generate the internal states for all texts in the **True-False** dataset, incorporating the pre-defined prompt template, as follows:
+Running this code will automatically generate the prompt-guided internal states, for all texts in the **True-False** dataset incorporating the pre-defined prompt template as follows:
 ```
 "Does the statement '{s}' accurately reflect the truth?"
 ```